qavenger97/Xiuchen_Que/ReadMe.txt

 F to turn on/off the spot light
 Arrow key to move the point light
-Shift + Left/Right to adjust the height of normal map(parallax mapping) F1/F2 to adjust the camera perspective
+Shift + Left/Right to adjust the height of normal map(parallax mapping) Shift + Up/Down to fade in/out the texture
+F1/F2 to adjust the camera perspective